sh13y/epic-free-games-notifier/README.md

 ### 2. Configure GitHub Actions Workflow

 The workflow file is located at `notify_free_games.yml`.
 It is configured to run daily at 12:00 UTC and can also be triggered manually.
+(Because sometimes you just can't wait for free games!)

 ### 3. Enable GitHub Actions

 Ensure that GitHub Actions is enabled for your repository.
 The workflow will automatically run according to the schedule and send email notifications.
+(Sit back and relax!)

 ## Script Details

 The `check_free_games.py` script performs the following steps:

 1. **Fetch Free Games**: The script fetches the list of free games from the Epic Games Store.
+(Free games, yay!)
 2. **Send Email Notification**: If free games are found, the script sends an email notification with the details of the free games.
+(Your inbox will thank you!)

 ### Example Code Snippet